Exploring the physics behind the non-thermal emission from star-forming galaxies detected in gamma rays: The model

+Young massive star clusters, as discussed in \cite{Morlino2021} can be additional acceleration sites for CRs where diffusive shock acceleration is inferred to be efficient possibly up to PeV.
+Even though these sources can play an important role as acceleration sites, it is not clear yet to which extent they can contribute to the bulk of galactic CRs where, so far, SNRs are believed to be dominant.
+Therefore, we work under the assumption that SNRs are dominating the injection of the bulk of CRs.
+Nevertheless, a second population of galactic accelerators such as young massive star clusters is unlikely to change our main results as far as the acceleration efficiency of both components is adjusted to produce a total CR power similar to that used here.

 Electrons and protons experience different losses, which can be divided into radiative, non-radiative, and escape.
 Electrons suffer radiative losses via synchrotron, inverse Compton (IC) up-scattering of IR photons, and relativistic Bremsstrahlung (BS).
 Protons lose energy via inelastic $p$-$p$ collisions.
 For both particle species the non-radiative losses are due to ionisation.
 We refer to K20 for the exact expressions used to calculate the corresponding timescales.
+In particular, for the IC process we adopt the formalism developed by \cite{Khangulyan2014} which accounts for the complete differential cross-section in both Thomson and Klein -- Nishina regimes.
 Finally, diffusion and advection regulate the particle escape from the emission region.
 We discuss the details of escape timescales in the following section.

 The balance between injection and loss mechanisms leads to the following approximate steady-state solution for the particles distribution in the galaxy:

 where $\dot{E} = E\, \tau_\mathrm{loss}^{-1}(E)$ and $\tau_\mathrm{loss}~=~1/[\tau_\mathrm{esc}^{-1} + \tau_\mathrm{cool}^{-1}]$.
 Here $\tau_\mathrm{esc}$ is the characteristic CRs escape time computed as $\tau_\mathrm{esc}^{-1} = \tau_\mathrm{adv}^{-1} + \tau_\mathrm{diff}^{-1}$ and $ \tau_\mathrm{cool}^{-1} = \sum_j \tau_j^{-1}$, where each $\tau_j$ represents the CRs cooling time by each different cooling mechanisms.